Enable Xtrace for ALB Ingress with an AlbConfig

 accessLogRecordCustomizedHeadersEnabled: false

-tracingEnabled: true # Specifies whether to enable Xtrace for the listener.
-Default value: false.
-Set this to true to enable Xtrace.
+tracingEnabled: true # Set to true to enable Xtrace.
+Default: false.

-tracingType: Zipkin # The Xtrace sampling algorithm for the listener.
-Set the value to Zipkin.
-This parameter takes effect only when tracingEnabled is true.
+tracingType: Zipkin # Sampling algorithm.
+Only takes effect when tracingEnabled is true.

 kubectl apply -f alb-test.yaml